Niko Kari: 2017

 In November 2016, Helmut Marko confirmed Kari would move to the series full-time in 2017.
 In January, Kari was signed to Arden International.
 Kari finished the season with one race victory, one third place finish, 63 points and 10th place in drivers' championship.
 He was dropped from the Red Bull Junior Team after the season.

 2018

 Kari continued to race in GP3 switching to MP Motorsport for the 2018 campaign.
 After 14 races into the season Kari was promoted to FIA Formula 2 Championship with MP Motorsport for the remainder of the 2018 season.
 As a result, Kari finished the season with three point scoring finishes, six total points, and a 17th place in the drivers' championship.

 2019

-For the rebranded 2019 F3 season, Kari would drive for Trident Racing, and he would achieve two podiums, both 3rd place finished, in Barcelona and Sochi.
+For the rebranded 2019 F3 season, Kari would drive for Trident, and he would achieve two podiums, both 3rd place finished, in Barcelona and Sochi.
 He finished 12th in the championship with 36 points.

 Formula 2

 Kari was promoted to FIA Formula 2 Championship with MP Motorsport for the last two weekends of the 2018 season replacing Ralph Boschung.
-He retired in both races held in Sochi, finished 15th in the first race of Yas Marina Circuit, and retired again in the season closing second race in Abu Dhabi.
+He retired in both races held in Sochi, finished 15th in the first race of Abu Dhabi, and retired again in the season closing second race.